How Much Does Vinyl Decking Cost? (2026 Price Guide)

 • Smooth-Back (60mil): The heat-welded membrane used for rooftop patios and commercial applications.
 Carries a 15-year waterproofing warranty plus a 5-year appearance warranty.
 Class A and C fire rated.
 Requires professional installation.

 Both product lines are manufactured in Canada from UV-stabilized PVC rated for temperatures from -40°C to 80°C. The membrane comes in 72-inch-wide rolls, which means fewer seams and faster coverage on larger projects.
+You can compare both lines and all twelve colours on the Valordek products page.

 For context, according to HomeAdvisor and other home improvement cost databases, most waterproof decking membrane products range from $3 to $8 per square foot for materials alone.
 Valordek's $3.74/sq ft pricing falls at the competitive end of that range while meeting CCMC building code approvals and carrying up to a 15-year waterproofing warranty.